Authors:

 5.1 Advancing co-creation of curricula

-Current curricula in the partner organizations of the project already support the student-industry connection.
-In Lapland University of Applied Sciences, for example, most theses are commissioned by industry and all the theses are published online.
-In addition, Lapland UAS states that learning in the institution is collaborative and that the students, teachers and the industry together construct shared knowledge (Lapland UAS, 2023).
-Moreover, the University of Maribor focuses on breaching the gap between industry and the students by means of field tutorials, where students review good practices in the tourism field and tourism-related activities.
-Additionally, there are student projects implemented in cooperation with organizations (University of Maribor, 2021).
-Just like the University of Stavanger that offers industry mentorships as is mentioned in the case examples in this report.
+The current curricula in the project partner organisations of the project already support student-industry connections.
+In Lapland University of Applied Sciences, for example, most theses are commissioned by members of the industry and all theses are published online.
+In addition, Lapland UAS states that learning in the institution is collaborative and that students, teachers and industry together construct shared knowledge (Lapland UAS, 2023).
+Moreover, the University of Maribor focuses on bridging the gap between industry and students by means of field tutorials, during which students review good practices in the tourism field and tourism-related activities.
+Additionally, student projects are implemented in cooperation with organisations (University of Maribor, 2021).
+The University of Stavanger also offers industry mentorships, as mentioned in the case examples in this report.

-However, there’s always room for development.
-Often it is up to the individual teachers’ activity if certain study units have connection to the working life or not.
-Just as often it is up to the student’s own effort to search for meaningful internship possibilities or thesis commissions that serve their career interests or produce added value to the company.
-Even though the curricula already support the student – working life connection somewhat well Davey et al (2018) suggest that curricula co-development should be further advanced: when the industry is involved in designing the curricula, they can ensure that the competence of the graduates – their potential future workers – meet their needs (p.
+However, there’s always room for improvement.
+Often it is up to individual teachers to decide whether certain study units have a connection to working life or not and just as often it is up to the students themselves to search for meaningful internship possibilities or thesis commissions that serve their career interests and provide added value for the company.
+Even though curricula already support the student–working world connection fairly well, Davey et al. (2018) suggest that curricula co-development should be further advanced: when the industry is involved in designing curricula, they can ensure that the competencies of graduates – their potential future workers – meet their needs (p.
 121).

-Improving curricula is also one of the issues ReWo project is aiming to have impact on.
+Improving curricula is also one of the issues the ReWo project is aims to have an impact on.
 The needs for development were elaborated by the teachers and RDI staff through the questionnaire.
-Examples of curricula development ideas were for example knowledge on sustainability, consumer behavior, customer survey, and ethics, to name a few.
+Examples of curricula development ideas included knowledge on sustainability, consumer behaviour, customer surveys, and ethics, to name a few.

-Based on the findings of this study it seems obvious that there is 1) will for more cooperation between the parties, 2) identified cooperation needs and areas in the industry and 3) gaps in current curricula.
-Thus, co-designing the curricula together with HEIs and industry representatives would be beneficial.
-Adding students’ insight would complete the whole.
+Based on the findings of this study it seems obvious that 1) there is will for more cooperation between all parties, 2) needs have been identified regarding cooperation with the industry and 3) gaps exist in current curricula.
+Thus, co-designing curricula together with HEIs and industry representatives would be beneficial.
+Adding students’ insights would complete the circle.

 5.2.
 Practical needs and novelty as a basis for development and cooperation

-Information is most likely applied when it is demand-based.
+Information is most likely to be applied when it is demand-based.
 Thus, understanding the needs of the industry is vital.
-The questionnaire showed that the tourism professionals are interested in cooperation with HEIs and they believe the cooperation could bring them new knowledge on, for example, the new trends and future in tourism field.
-It was also mentioned that projects together with HEIs would be interesting and that they would want to propose topics for theses.
-In addition, the tourism professionals also give value to their own role in mentoring and supervising students.
+One might assume that smaller companies would be more agile in applying new research and development ideas to their activities.
+However, it’s not just the size of the company that matters, but the entire context, including the specific development needs of the companies.
+The survey showed that tourism professionals are interested in cooperation with HEIs and they believe cooperation could help them gain new knowledge on, for example, new trends and future of the tourism field.
+It was also mentioned that conducting projects together with HEIs would be interesting and that they would want to propose topics for theses.
+In addition, the tourism professionals also value their own role in mentoring and supervising students.

-For example, when discussing sustainability and how it can be brought to a tourism company’s day-to-day life, the entrepreneur and the hotel manager of the Boutique Hotel Lietsu in Joensuu explained that hiring students and graduates is part of their strategy of putting sustainability to practice.
-This is because the manager is aware that sustainability issues are important, even self-evident, for younger generations and because they have the latest information on the topic.
-Also, in Lietsu several sustainability development projects have been conducted jointly with students in forms of thesis and project works to co-create the latest knowledge.
-Providing real business life projects with quality supervision to students is itself a way to implement corporate social sustainability.
+For example, when discussing sustainability and how it can be integrated into tourism companies’ day-to-day activities, the founder and the manager of the Boutique Hotel Lietsu in Joensuu explained that hiring students and graduates is part of their strategy of putting sustainability into practice.
+This is because the manager is aware that sustainability issues are important, even self-evident, for younger generations and they have the latest information on the topic.
+Also, Lietsu has conducted several sustainability development projects jointly with students, including theses and projects to co-create the latest knowledge.
+Providing real business life projects with quality supervision for students is itself a way to implement corporate social sustainability.
 (Puhakka-Tarvainen 2023.)
-In a similar vein, the cases presented in this report emphasize the practical benefits of cooperation, for example the case from Portugal where the alumni from Estoril Higher Institute for Tourism and Hotel Studies saw the value of interns in bringing their new knowledge to her DMC.
+In a similar vein, the cases presented in this report emphasise the practical benefits of cooperation, for example the case from Portugal where the alumnus of the Estoril Higher Institute for Tourism and Hotel Studies saw the value of interns bringing their new knowledge to her DMC.

-In January 2023 Lapland University of Applied Sciences hosted a seminar themed Impact and use of results in development work.
-The panel discussion with participants from both development and financing organizations as well as from enterprises raised some interesting views on the topic.
+In January 2023 Lapland University of Applied Sciences hosted a seminar titled The Impact and Use of Results in Development Work.
+The panel discussion with participants from development and financing organisations as well as from enterprises raised some interesting views on the topic.
 There was a consensus among the specialists in the discussion that putting new information or research results into action requires a practical need.
-Moreover, CEO Juho Uutela from tourism company Beyond Arctic stated that for an enterprise research and development activities are investments for the future, as long as the research effort has novelty value (Uutela 2023).
-Marja Kivekäs, CEO in social and health care enterprise Saarenvire, argued that engaging enterprises to development activities might be challenging due to their limited resources (Kivekäs 2023).
-Cooperation with HEIs and students can be motivational in both of these cases as it is very resource efficient.
-In addition, HEis work with and continuously produce new and up-to-date knowledge.
-Thus, novelty value is inscribed.
+Moreover, Juho Uutela, CEO of tourism company Beyond Arctic, stated that for an enterprise research and development activities are investments for the future, as long as the research effort has novelty value (Uutela 2023).
+Marja Kivekäs, CEO of social and health care company Saarenvire, argued that engaging enterprises in development activities might be challenging due to their limited resources (Kivekäs 2023).
+Cooperation with HEIs and students could be motivational in both of these cases as it is very resource efficient.
+In addition, HEIs work with and continuously produce new and up-to-date knowledge.
+Thus, the novelty value is built in.

 5.3.
 Multi-channel ways to share information are needed

-The industry, on the other hand, may lack information on cooperation possibilities with HEIs and their students.
-In addition, not sharing enough of the success stories or achievements in this kind of cooperation forces institutions to reinvent the wheel repeatedly.
+The industry, however, may lack information on the possibilities for cooperation with HEIs and their students.
+In addition, because the success stories and achievements born of this kind of cooperation are not shared enough, institutions are forced to reinvent the wheel repeatedly.
 The recommendations of the UBC report also suggested that the benefits of cooperation should be promoted through various different media (Davey et al. 2018, 6).

 As the case examples presented in this report show, innovative and fruitful cooperation already exists in many forms.
-What is needed is more forums, channels, arenas, to make the best cases available for everyone to learn.
-The key seems to be making good practices visible and finding more possibilities for the industry representatives, students and the HEI staff to meet, exchange ideas, and to find common ground for cooperation that benefits all parties.
+What is needed are more forums, channels and arenas to make the best cases available for everyone to learn.
+The key seems to be making good practices visible and finding more opportunities for industry representatives, students and HEI staff to meet, exchange ideas and find common ground for cooperation that benefits all parties.

-Davey et al, (2018) regard commercialization of research results as an important way of transferring information (p.
+Davey et al. (2018) regard the distribution of research results as an important way of transferring information (p.
 120).
-The study results indicate the same: the questionnaire results showed that the tourism industry would want to receive the research results through online platforms, where the information needs to be quick and concise.
-In addition, the best practices cases also showed some ideas on how information had been commercialized, for example as a public presentation or a poster.
+The results of our study indicate the same: the questionnaire results showed that the tourism industry would like to receive research results through online platforms, where the information needs to be quick and concise.
+In addition, the best practice cases also demonstrated some ideas on how information can be distributed, for example through a public presentation or a poster.

-ReWo project aims to tackle these issues, for example by experimenting with new methods to convey research results to industry through visualizations and finding the most effective media to share them among the businesses.
-In addition, ReWo project will explore role of an “idea manager” which would act as an intermediator between HEIs and the industry stakeholders.
-As a long-term objective, ReWo project aims to propose updating curricula to better bridge the gap between students, studies, and working life.
+The ReWo project aims to tackle these issues by, foe example, experimenting with new methods to convey research results to industry through visualisations and finding the most effective media to share results with businesses.
+In addition, the ReWo project will explore the role of an “idea manager” who would act as an intermediator between HEIs and industry stakeholders.
+As a long-term objective, the ReWo project aims to propose updating curricula to better bridge the gap between students, their studies, and working life.

-The aim of this best practices report was to offer very simple and concrete acts or practices that could help anyone to take little steps towards more collaborative education.
-More strategic work that can affect the frameworks of education is still needed.
+The aim of this best practices report was to communicate very simple and concrete acts or practices that could help anyone take small steps towards more collaborative education.
+More strategic work that can affect education frameworks is still needed.

 References